Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Open GitHub Copilot Chat, then click `+` to clear prompt history.

+- Select all the contents of `Banner.tsx` file.

 - Ask Copilot Chat why the UI is not centered:

     ```md
     #selection How can I center the banner title in the middle of the banner?
     ```
 - Copilot will provide you with a solution to center the banner title.

 >[!NOTE]
 > GitHub Copilot understands UI and how elements are positioned.
 It will provide you with a solution to center the banner title.

 - Try to implement the solution by following the steps given by GitHub Copilot.

+- In the Copilot Chat window, click `Insert at Cursor` or `Apply in Editor`.

+- When using `Apply in Editor`, be sure to click `Accept Changes` for each change.

 <br>